Modulation doping: Implementation

 Modulation-doped semiconductor crystals are commonly grown by epitaxy to allow successive layers of different semiconductor species to be deposited.
 One common structure uses a layer of AlGaAs deposited over GaAs, with Si n-type donors in the AlGaAs.

 Applications

 Field effect transistors

 Modulation-doped transistors can reach high electrical mobilities and therefore fast operation.
 A modulation-doped field-effect transistor is known as a MODFET.

 Low-temperature electronics

 One advantage of modulation doping is that the charge carriers cannot become trapped on the donors even at the lowest temperatures.
-For this reason, modulation-doped heterostructures allow electronics operating at cryogenic temperatures.
+For this reason, modulation-doped heterostructures allow electronics to be operated at cryogenic temperatures.

 Quantum computing

 Modulation-doped two-dimensional electron gases can be gated to create quantum dots.
 Electrons trapped in these dots can then be operated as quantum bits.